morfioce/exercise-plateform-backend/README.md

 # GoMyCode Exercices Platform Back end

 This repository is the back end of the GoMyCode Exercices Platform project.
 Key words : NodeJS , expressJS , Mongodb, Mongoose.

 ## Back end API

-The back end application is primaraly a Rest API consumed by a Front end application.
+The back end application is essentially a Rest API consumed by a Front end application.

 Available Rest APIs endpoints: